roman-milk/roman-milk.github.io/goodbye-mellisa.md

+===

- ****** Goodbye Mellisa ****** byJust_Plain_Bob© At home Melissa was loving and affectionate and she never denied me in the bedroom.
+At home Melissa was loving and affectionate and she never denied me in the bedroom.
 In fact, at least half the time Melissa was the instigator.
 I had no idea of why she was cheating, but I didn't care to know either.
 All I knew is that the marriage would continue while I made plans.

  I periodically checked on Melissa over the next several years and she had at least four more lovers.
 It could have been more, but if so they took place during periods when I wasn't checking on her.
 I would sit on that information until the time was right.